cookiedancer/cookiedancer/README.md

 - [Abstract of Studies in Virtual and Augmented Reality (2011-2016)](https://github.com/cookiedancer/Thelma-Looms-Portfolio/blob/master/Abstract%20of%20Studies%20in%20Virtual%20and%20Augmented%20Reality%20(2011-2016).pdf)
 - [Dissertation](https://github.com/cookiedancer/Thelma-Looms-Portfolio/blob/master/Thelma_Drayton_Looms_Dissertation.pdf)

-- 🌱 I’m currently learning R Programming.
+- 🌱 I’m currently learning R Programming and Spanish.
-- 🔭 I’m currently working on a Blockchain course.
+- 🔭 I’m currently working on a Blockchain course, tutoring ESL student for GED and NEDP.
 - 🤔 I’m looking for help with finding automatic programming applications for JavaScript.
 - 📫 How to reach me: tlooms@gmail.com